faithfechser/Weather-Dash-C6/README.md

   Email: faithfechser@gmail.com

+  All images and icons are made by me!

   ## License

   This application is covered under the MIT license.